coming out

-On June 1, the first day of Pride Month, I posted this story to my company's employee newsfeed.
+On June 1, the first day of Pride Month, I posted this story to my company’s employee newsfeed.
 I know how fortunate I am to be safe and comfortable enough to do that.
-I wish everyone could feel that way.
-Each year at the beginning of June, I think about Edie Windsor and Thea Speyer.… Continue reading may we all
+I wish everyone could feel that way.… Continue reading

 the telling

 For some reason — I don’t remember why — same-sex marriage had been in the news around June of 2012.
-That Sunday night, as I grappled with what my own coming out story would be, we talked about it at a family dinner.
-Someone in my family said that they didn’t understand it.
-They didn’t… Continue reading the telling
+That Sunday night, as I grappled with what my own coming out story would be, we talked about it at… Continue reading

 baggage claim

-I couldn’t have known it that night I found myself laying on the carpeted floor of the basement in our old house on Catherine Street – with the land line pressed hard against my ear – that you and I were having our coming out at the same time.
-It was the dead of summer.… Continue reading baggage claim
+I couldn’t have known it that night I found myself laying on the carpeted floor of the basement in our old house on Catherine Street – with the land line pressed hard against my ear – that you and I… Continue reading

 pride thoughts 2021

 Every year in June, I think about Edie Windsor and Thea Speyer.
 Though they’re both gone now, in the not too distant past, Edie (in her 80s) fought a long battle to have her marriage to Thea legally recognized.
-She refused to give up on the promise of America.
-And she refused to shrink any… Continue reading pride thoughts 2021
+She… Continue reading

 pride: til then, we walk

 A year and a half before I was born… The way that I love was illegal.
 In most parts of the world.
 Loving like me was considered a mental health disorder.
-It was illegal for people like me to hold hands or kiss their partner in public.
-Bars didn’t serve people who love, or look,… Continue reading pride: til then, we walk
+It was illegal for people like me to hold… Continue reading

 my mother’s shoes

 From May 2019.
 Last Thursday morning I gave a talk to staff about my “leadership journey”.
-HR asked me to do it nearly a year ago when they were planning this year’s course catalogue and I’d given a hasty yes, thinking I had a whole year to figure out what to say.
-And then I… Continue reading my mother’s shoes
+HR asked me to do it nearly a year ago when they were planning this year’s course catalogue and I’d given a hasty yes,… Continue reading